Getting Social Security Disability Benefits After Age 60

 If you're between 60 and 66, you may have an easy time getting disability benefits while saving your full retirement benefits.

-Winning a disability claim generally gets easier for people as they become older.
-This is particularly true for people over the age of 60.
-However, some older folks choose to apply for early retirement at age 62 or 63 rather than applying for disability.
-Even though this may seem an easier option, it can reduce the amount of benefits you are entitled to.
-You can get disability benefits up until full retirement age, which is 66 right now.
+After age 60, approval rates increase even further (according to the survey results, 62% for people 60-65 years old).
+However, some people choose to retire early at age 62 or 63 instead of applying for disability.
+Even though early retirement may seem like an easier option, choosing it can reduce the amount of benefits you're entitled to.
+You can get disability benefits up until full retirement age, which is 67 (as of 2024).

-Because the disability process can be long and complicated, and because for some, receiving disability benefits carries a stigma, some individuals choose to take early retirement.
-However, collecting Social Security retirement early rather than applying for disability has drawbacks that should be considered before making this decision.
+Because the disability process can be long and complicated (and carries a stigma for some people), you have the option to take early retirement once you turn 62.
+However, collecting Social Security retirement early rather than applying for disability has some drawbacks that you should consider before making this decision.

 If you take early retirement once you reach the age of 62, your retirement benefit amount will be permanently reduced.
-The amount your benefit is reduced depends on the number of months you have until full retirement age (66 in 2016).
+The amount your benefit is reduced by depends on the number of months you have until full retirement age.
 This is called the "reduction factor."
+Depending on how early you decide to retire, you may only be able to collect 70% of the benefits you would be owed at full retirement age.

 Education

-If you are a high school graduate and you've had recent schooling or training that would allow you to move directly into skilled work (such as a desk job or management job), you won't be found disabled under the grids (though you could still be medically eligible for disability other ways).
+If you're a high school graduate with recent schooling or training that would allow you to move directly into skilled work, you can't be found disabled under the grids—although you could still be found disabled by meeting a listing or if you have an RFC that eliminates all jobs.

 Previous Work Experience

-Social Security allocates skill levels depending on how long it took you to learn your job.
-The longer it took you to learn your job, or if you had to have specialized education to learn your job, the higher its skill level.
-It is usually much easier for people who did unskilled work to get approved under the grids.
+Skill levels are generally based on how long it takes to learn all the duties of the job.
+The longer it took you to learn your job—or if your job required specialized education—the higher its skill level will be.
+Unskilled jobs don't, by definition, give you transferable skills, so it's typically easier for people who did unskilled work to get approved under the grid rules.

 Here are the specific grid rules for people who are aged 60 and older.
 Find the grid that describes your RFC (sedentary, light, or medium).
 Next, find the row that describes your education level and your previous work experience.
 The final column will show the decision that Social Security will make based on the previous factors.